An office environment

 The Work to Residence Visa

-Gain residence in New Zealand after two years
+Tier 2 of the Green List - residence in New Zealand after two years.

 You might be eligible to apply for this visa if you currently work for, or have a job offer from, an accredited employer, and have worked in a Tier 2 Green List in-demand role for 24 months.

-To qualify for a Work to Residence Visa
+Can you qualify for a Work to Residence Visa?

 • Your employment must be full-time, and permanent or fixed-term for at least 12 months.